Lahasyakr/CS682-Project4b/README.md

 ## Features
       1. Base64 encode and decode data.
       2. Generate RSA key pairs for encryption and decryption.
-      3. Create and verify SHA256 RSA signatures.
+      3. Signing and Verification process in RSA.
       4. Encrypt and decrypt data using RSA encryption.
       5. Generate AES keys for encryption and decryption.
       6. Encrypt and decrypt data using AES encryption.